romi/HarvesterOnWheels/README.md

 * Attach pieces of rope to the wire and roll it around the threaded shaft.
 * Attach side plates and blade plates 1, 2, 3 with angle brackets.
 * Attach the side plates to the frame with post-assembly M5 fastening bolts and flanged nuts.
+* Sew the fabric as shown on the drawing.
 * Attach the fabric to the frame and under the blade plate.
 * Insert the butcher blade and link it to the side plate on the drill side.